w3c/reffy/README.md

 `npm install reffy`

-### Launch the crawler

 This should install Reffy's command-line interface tools to Node.js path.

+### Launch Reffy

-To launch the crawler and the report study tool, follow these steps:
+To crawl all specs, generate a crawl report and an anomaly report, follow these steps:

 1. To produce a report using Editor's Drafts, run `reffy run ed`.
 2. To produce a report using latest published versions in `/TR/`, run `reffy run tr`.

 Under the hoods, these commands run the following steps (and related commands) in turn:
-1. **Crawling**: Crawls a list of spec and outputs relevant information in a JSON structure in the specified folder. `crawl-specs reports/ed [tr]`.
-Add `tr` to tell the crawler to load the latest published version of TR specifications instead of the latest Editor's Draft.
+1. **Crawling**: Crawls a list of spec and outputs relevant information extracts in the specified folder.
+See [Specs crawler](#specs-crawler) below for details.
 2. **Analysis**: Analyses the result of the crawling step, and produces a study report. `study-crawl reports/ed/crawl.json [url]`.
 When the `url` parameter is given, the resulting analysis will only contain the results for the spec at that URL (multiple URLs may be given as a comma-separated value list without spaces).
 You will probably want to redirect the output to a file, e.g. using `study-crawl reports/ed/crawl.json > reports/ed/study.json`.
 3. **Markdown report generation**: Produces a human-readable report in Markdown format out of the report returned by the analysis step, or directly out of results of the crawling step. `generate-report reports/ed/study.json [perspec|dep]`.
 By default, the tool generates a report per anomaly, pass `perspec` to create a report per specification and `dep` to generate a dependencies report.
 You will probably want to redirect the output to a file, e.g. using `generate-report reports/ed/study.json > reports/ed/index.md`.
 4. **Conversion to HTML**: Takes the Markdown analysis per specification and prepares an HTML report with expandable sections. `pandoc reports/ed/index.md -f markdown -t html5 --section-divs -s --template report-template.html -o reports/ed/index.html` (where `report.md` is the Markdown report)